tsutof/tiny_yolov2_onnx_cam/docs/microservices_demo.md

 $ sudo jetson_clocks
 ```
 4. Start the services.
-(For CSI camera, modify docker-compose.yml prior to execute this command.
-See [this note](#csi-camera).)
+(For CSI camera, modify docker-compose.yml prior to executing this command.
+Refer to [this note](#csi-camera).)
 ```
 $ ./scripts/compose-up.sh
 ```